X

 Security and protection of your personal data

-We consider it our primary responsibility to maintain the confidentiality of the personal data you provide and to protect it from unauthorized access.
-Therefore, we apply the utmost care and the latest security standards to ensure maximum protection of your personal data.
+We consider it our primary responsibility to maintain the confidentiality of the personal data you provide and to protect it from unauthorised access.
+That is why we take the utmost care and apply state-of-the-art security standards to ensure maximum protection of your personal data.

-As a private company, we are subject to the provisions of the European General Data Protection Regulation (GDPR) and the regulations of the German Federal Data Protection Act (BDSG).
-We have implemented technical and organizational measures to ensure that both we and our external service providers comply with data protection regulations.
+As a private-law company, we are subject to the provisions of the European General Data Protection Regulation (GDPR) and the regulations of the German Federal Data Protection Act (BDSG).
+We have taken technical and organisational measures to ensure that data protection regulations are observed both by us and by our external service providers.

 Definitions

-The law requires that personal data be processed lawfully, fairly, and in a manner that is transparent to the data subject ("lawfulness, fairness, transparency").
+The legislator requires that personal data be processed lawfully, fairly and in a manner that is transparent to the data subject ("lawful and fair processing, and transparency").
 To ensure this, we inform you about the individual legal definitions that are also used in this privacy policy:

 1. Personal data